Fundamental energy cost for quantum measurement: Energy cost of the dephasing operation in the measurement step

-at vanishing energy cost, $E_{\mathrm{deph}}=0$.
-Instead of just naming possible $\sigma_E$ and $U_{ME}$ to achieve the goal, we provide a characterisation of all unitaries $U_{ME}$ which, given any fixed full rank state $\sigma_E$, satisfy \eqref{eq:projrequ}.
-In the end, we will describe a simple explicit construction.
+We further show that there exist $\sigma_E$ and $U_{ME}$ such that the energy cost $E_{\mathrm{deph}}$ of the corresponding dilation of $T_M(\sigma_M)$ is precisely zero.
+To this end, we first provide a characterisation of all unitaries $U_{ME}$ which, given any fixed full rank state $\sigma_E$, satisfy Eq.~\eqref{eq:unitaryimplementation}, or more precisely,